phobosgroup/dtc2/README.md

 - **cups.sh**: This is the main runscript that runs every 30 minutes.
 Modify this as you see fit.
 - **tunnel.sh**: a simple bash loop to keep an ssh tunnel alive.
 - **gallery.html**: a terrible, but simple drop-in gallery
+- **snapshot.sh**: a terrible shellscript to take pictures of desktop/webcam and upload them to the crappy upload.php catcher
 - **getImages.php**: this builds the imagelist for the gallery html
 - **style.css**: css for gallery
 - **upload.php**: terrible file upload catcher. gets files for you and dumps them in a gallery dir